Fabii23/node-transformer/README.md

 transformation of each data chunk.

 See below for an example of the mapping function expression we will be using.
 It extracts an 'id' and 'title' from a supplied json item.
 This will make a bit more sense when you see the JSON data provided.
-Note this function expression uses destructuring to extract the 'id' and 'title' properties.
+This function expression uses destructuring to extract the 'id' and 'title' properties.

 ```javascript
 const mapping = function(x) {